 What are the signs and symptoms of Pediatric Thalassemia?

 Patients with less severe types of the disorder might not have any symptoms, while patients with the more severe types of thalassemia can have:

 - Noticeably pale skin (pallor) or yellowing of their skin and eyes (jaundice)

 - A swollen or large abdomen due to enlargement of the spleen and/or liver

 - Very prominent face bones

 - Stunted growth

-- Heart murmur (abnormal sounds in the heart)
+- Heart murmur (abnormal sounds in the heart due to their anemia)

 How is Pediatric Thalassemia treated?